xma711/notebook/machine_learning/sample_complexity/README.md

 Uniform convergence
 -------------------------

-Intuitively given a hypothesis class, if this condition holdes:
+Intuitively given a hypothesis class, if this condition holds:
 	"when sample size > a certain number
 	each h from the hypothesis class results in a sample risk that is close to the population risk",
 then we can this hypothesis class has the uniform convergence property.

-It follows that if H has unifrom convergence property, the ERM algo is a agnostic PAC learner for H.
+It follows that if H has uniform convergence property, the ERM algo is a agnostic PAC learner for H.
 I.e. ERM is able to find a good h for population compared to the best possible h for population.